HomeSkyLtd/raspberry/README.md

 # raspberry
-Example of controller, sensors and actuator using raspberry that implements Rainfall protocol.
+Example of actuator using raspberry that implements Rainfall protocol.